Bobcat66/wayfinder/docs/src/installation/building_from_source.md

-# Building Wayfinder from Source
+# Building and Installing Wayfinder from Source

 >[!WARNING]
 >Building from source is a very involved process, and is generally not recommended for most use cases.